 Administrator powers and rights

-The decision issued by QCAT states the authority of the administrator, including the:
+QCAT’s decision will detail the authority of the administrator, including the:

 - duration of the appointment.